 Kathleen Lippa

-Stories and reviews about Arctic Predator have appeared in the The Winnipeg Free Press, Nunatsiaq News, The National Post, BookTrib, The Telegram (Saltwire, East Coast, Canada), Nunavut News/North, Cabin Radio, and The California Review of Books.
+A bestseller on Amazon when it was released in Canada in February 2025, Arctic Predator has been reviewed in The California Review of Books, The Winnipeg Free Press, Nunatsiaq News, The National Post, BookTrib, The Telegram (Saltwire, East Coast, Canada), Nunavut News/North, Cabin Radio, and Bookshelf Cafe News.

 Review by Brian Tanguay, California Review of Books